 Professor John Plotz (Visiting Professor from Brandeis University, USA)

 - Paper Structure

-> - This paper is taught in four 1-hour lectures each week, two 1-hour tutorials each week, and one 2-hour seminar for six weeks.
+This paper is taught in four 1-hour lectures each week and two 1-hour tutorials each week for six weeks.

-> - Graduate Attributes Emphasised
+- Graduate Attributes Emphasised

 - Information Literacy, Critical Thinking, Global Perspective, Communication, Scholarship,

 - As a result of this paper, students will achieve the following outcomes: